j-sulliman/j-sulliman.github.io/_posts/2021-04-26-Part 1 [Intro] : Building a Multidomain Dashboard with Cisco APIs and Grafana.md

 date:  2021-04-27 08:00:34 +1200
 ---
 # Introduction - Network and Infra Monitoring with Grafana, Django and Python

-Cisco has an API First approach across its technology domains that allows Enterprises, MSPs, DevOps practitioners the flexibility to automate their networks and infrastructure and to integrate with other platforms.

-In this multi-part blog series, we use REST APIs, Python, Django Webframework, PostgresSQL and Grafana to demonstrate building a multi-domain visualisations Dashboard for a range of network and Infrastructure domains using REST APIs.
+In this series, we use REST APIs, Python, Django Webframework, PostgresSQL and Grafana to demonstrate building a cross-domain visualisations Dashboard for Cisco network and Infrastructure domains using REST APIs.

 ##### Solution Overview
 ![alt text](https://github.com/j-sulliman/j-sulliman.github.io/blob/master/Overview_1.png?raw=true)